Updated December 20, 2021.

 How do I know which type of test to get?

 PCR tests are used to detect whether you have a current COVID-19 infection.
-This is the highest quality test for COVID as it detects the virus’s genetic material.
-It can be used to identify infection for those with and without symptoms using a nasal or throat swab.
+This is the highest quality test for COVID-19 as it detects the virus’s genetic material.
+It can be used to identify infection for those with and without symptoms using a nasal swab.
+You should not use PCR tests if you have had COVID-19 within the previous 90 days.
+The PCR test can be falsely positive for 90 days post-infection.

 Rapid antigen tests detect specific proteins on the surface of the virus.
 For people who have active symptoms of infection, antigen tests are very good at determining whether the symptoms are due to COVID-19.
-While antigen tests can be read within minutes, they’re less sensitive than PCR tests, and therefore more clinically useful among symptomatic patients.
-Accordingly, we recommend PCR for most patients, though your provider will determine what testing is optimal for your unique circumstances during your testing visit.
+However, they are less sensitive than PCR tests, so if you receive a negative result, it is recommended to repeat the test in 48 hours.
+Antigen tests are not recommended for people who do not have symptoms.
+PCR tests are preferred for individuals who do not have any symptoms.

 Antibody testing is used to detect past exposure, not an active infection.
 It is not yet known whether the presence of COVID-19 antibodies determine immunity to the infection.
 Because antibodies to SARS-CoV-2 begin to wane within weeks of infection, for most people antibody tests won’t yield helpful information.
 Learn more about antibody testing here.